Ride-The-Lightning/c-lightning-REST/docs/peermgmt.md

 Help command example: `$ lightning-cli help getinfo`

 *Required params are route params.
 Optional params are query params.*
+*For POST APIs all params will be passed in the body*

 ## Peer management API documentation
 [Back to Readme](../README.md)